Autopilot Questions & Answers

 Much more can be spent in shipping and unnecessary bench checks when speculation is the tactic.

-Far too often I get the call where thousands of dollars have been spent unsuccessfully in "repair costs" including fuel, rides, and all the other aggravation of fighting one of the most complicated systems in your aircraft.
+Far too often I get the call where thousands of dollars have been spent unsuccessfully in autopilot repair costs including fuel, rides, and all the other aggravation of fighting one of the most complicated systems in your aircraft.

 Work is done purely on an experience basis by relating the things found by myself, and a small group of friends, while battling on the front lines of an industry during the time it has progressed through light years of change.